-The STATSE contains a JOE token that can be passed on the SYSOUT API (SAPI) to select a specific output group for processing.

-The STATJQ contains a SPOOL token that can be passed to the SPOOLIO SSI to read the JCT for a job.
+The STATSE contains a JOE token (STSTCTKN) that can be passed on the SYSOUT API (SAPI) to select a specific output group for processing.
+The STATJQ contains a SPOOL token (STJ2SPOL) and a job key (STJ2JKEY) that can be passed to the SPOOLIO SSI to read the JCT for a job.